 The Deutschlandstipendium has been a success story at TUM.
 In its tenth year, the program is awarding more scholarships than ever before.
 With a total of 836 students receiving financial and non-material support in 2021/2022, the growth in the family of sponsors and scholarship students shows no sign of slowing down in the anniversary year.

-The „Deutschlandstipendium“ celebrates its birthday!
-For ten years, numerous young talents have been supported by Germany’s national scholarship program.
-At TUM alone, more than 5,200 scholarship holders have received both financial and non-material support since then.
+Germany’s national scholarship program has been supporting young talent for more than ten years.
+At TUM alone, over 5,900 scholarship holders have received both financial and non-material support.
 Behind this number are just as many young people with different life paths.

 300 Euros per month – and excellent networking opportunities

 Deutschlandstipendium is a scholarship for exceptionally gifted, high-achieving students.
 It gives them the space to develop their personal talents, engage with society and unleash their full potential in the process.
 This is because mentoring by the sponsors is a crucial aspect of the scholarship program alongside financial support.
 Apply

 But the sponsors also benefit.
 This scholarship program enables them to support up-and-coming talent who have a chance to complete an excellent education at TUM, while also building early connections with the managers and leaders of tomorrow.
 In addition, the German government generously matches every sponsor’s donation to the scholarship program.
 Many educational paths open up and new perspectives pave the way for students' futures.
 Become a sponsor